Laimlobering/Proyectos-LIS-2023/Tests/Informal Tests.md

 ### T8 Time **to Consider**
 Due to the constraints of our user interfaces, the time for this process is low as it is not possible to enter a date and meal times.

+## Satisfaction survey
+In addition to the tests, a satisfaction survey was conducted to gather user opinions about the user interfaces.
+Various questions were used, including: